DBAJamey/awesome-database-tools/_posts/2026-09-21-best-sql-server-ides-tools-for-all-use-cases.md

 * SQL Preview, SSH tunneling, and a built in hex and BLOB viewer

 Its intuitive interface makes it approachable for beginners while still giving experienced admins the depth they need.
 The tradeoffs: there is no native Linux build, so Linux users run it through Wine, and it cannot connect to DB2 on AS/400.

-#### What G2 reviewers say

-Navicat Premium, the closest match on G2 to the SQL Server edition, carries a 4.4/5 rating from 53 reviews.
-Reviewers praise the attractive, intuitive interface and how much time it saves on backups and migrations across multiple databases.
-The most cited downsides are the lack of a native Linux client and an entry price, around $1,599 for a one time Navicat Premium license, that can be a stretch for smaller budgets.
-[Read the reviews on G2](https://www.g2.com/products/navicat-premium/reviews).

 ## 6. DataGrip: JetBrains' Versatile Database IDE